zenml-io/zenml/docs/book/starter-guide/pipelines/iterating.md

 is also supported as an attribute type in the `BaseParameters`.
 {% endhint %}

+Try running the above pipeline, and changing the parameter `gamma` through many runs.
+In essence, each pipeline can be viewed as an experiment, and each run is a trial of the experiment, defined by the `BaseParameters`.
+You can always get the parameters again when you [fetch pipeline runs](fetching-pipelines.md), to compare various runs.

 ## Caching in ZenML

+When you tweaked the `gamma` variable above, you must have noticed that the `digits_data_loader` step does not re-execute for each subsequent run.
+This is because ZenML understands that nothing has changed between subsequent runs, so it re-uses the output of the last run (the outputs are persisted in the [artifact store](../../component-gallery/artifact-stores/)).
+This behavior is known as **caching**.

 Prototyping is often a fast and iterative process that benefits a lot from caching.
 This makes caching a very powerful tool.